 The slope of the roof makes it easy to add solar panels or skylights.
 Using natural sunlight helps reduce the need for electric lighting or heating, which can save you money on energy bills in the long run.

-A skillion roof can be positioned to catch more sunlight, making it easier to collect solar energy.
+A skillion roof can be angled to receive more sunlight, and is thus better for collecting solar energy.

 Easy to Build